MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 |\<null value>| Apply protection to Office file types and PDF files| Default value: Apply protection to Office file types and PDF files|
 |ConvertTo-Json(".jpg", ".png")|In addition to Office file types and PDF files, apply protection to the specified file name extensions | In addition to Office file types and PDF files, apply protection to the specified file name extensions

-Example PowerShell command for the unified client to protect only Office file types and PDF files, where your label policy is named "Client":
+Example 1: PowerShell command for the unified client to protect only Office file types and PDF files, where your label policy is named "Client":

 	Set-LabelPolicy -Identity Client -AdvancedSettings @{PFileSupportedExtensions=""}

-Example PowerShell command for the scanner to protect all file types, where your label policy is named "Scanner":
+Example2:  PowerShell command for the scanner to protect all file types, where your label policy is named "Scanner":

 	Set-LabelPolicy -Identity Scanner -AdvancedSettings @{PFileSupportedExtensions="*"}

-Example PowerShell command for the scanner to protect .txt files and .csv files in addition to Office files and PDF files, where your label policy is named "Scanner":
+Example 3: PowerShell command for the scanner to protect .txt files and .csv files in addition to Office files and PDF files, where your label policy is named "Scanner":

 	Set-LabelPolicy -Identity Scanner -AdvancedSettings @{PFileSupportedExtensions=ConvertTo-Json(".txt", ".csv")}

+With this setting, you can change which file types are protected but you cannot change the default protection level from native to generic.
+For example, for users running the unified labeling client, you can change the default setting so that only Office files and PDF files are protected instead of all file types.
+But you cannot change these file types to be generically protected with a .pfile file name extension.

 ## Remove "Not now" for documents when you use mandatory labeling